j9t/little-books/manuscript/website-quality-control.md

 ### Code Quality

 Venturing again into the realm that’s invisible to the users of our sites, code quality has many attributes, some of which we’ve already addressed.
-Here, code quality touches on general overall checks, as well as on _linting_—that is, analyzing code for potential programmatic and stylistic errors (which we’ll focus on separately in the next section).
+Here, code quality touches on general overall checks, as well as on _linting_—that is, analyzing code for potential programmatic and stylistic errors (which we’ll focus on separately, in the next section).

-Linting comes out of computer programming, something we haven’t always filed web development under, but linters are by now available for pretty much anything, including CSS.
-Some general quality-related tools include the following:
+Linting comes out of computer programming—something we haven’t traditionally filed web development under—but linters are by now available for pretty much anything, including CSS.
+Quality-related tools include the following:

 * [Accessibility Linter](https://accesslint.com/)
 * [Content-to-Code Ratio Calculator](https://www.duplichecker.com/code-to-text-ratio-checker.php)